tlswg/tls13-spec/draft-ietf-tls-tls13.md

 identity.
 If the client is authenticated, the server's view of the peer identity should match the client's identity.

-Uniqueness of the session key:
+Uniqueness of the master secret:
-: Any two distinct handshakes should produce distinct, unrelated session keys.
+: Any two distinct handshakes should produce distinct, unrelated master secrets.

 Downgrade protection.
 : The cryptographic parameters should be the same on both sides and